-- a) Hopper knuckles for ship with double side as given in [2.1.2], - b) Side frame end brackets and lower hopper knuckle for single side bulk carrier as given in [2.1.3], - c) Large openings as given in [2.1.4], - d) Connections of deck and double bottom longitudinal stiffeners to transverse bulkhead as given in [2.1.5], - e) Connections of corrugated bulkhead to adjoining structure as given in [2.1.6].
+- a) Hopper knuckles for ship with double side as given in [2.1.2], - b) Side frame end brackets and lower hopper knuckle for single side bulk carrier as given in [2.1.3], - c) Large openings as given in [2.1.4], - d) Connections of deck and double bottom longitudinal stiffeners to transverse bulkhead as given in [2.1.5], - e) Connections of corrugated bulkhead to adjoining structure as given in [2.1.6], - f) Bracket at the heel of horizontal stringer as given in [2.1.7].

 For each above mentioned structural detail, one fine mesh model is required within all the cargo hold models covering the midship cargo hold region.
-The selection of the location of this fine mesh model is to be based on requirements given from [2.1.2] to [2.1.6] from all cargo hold analyses in the midship cargo hold region.
+The selection of the location of this fine mesh model is to be based on requirements given from [2.1.2] to [2.1.7] from all cargo hold analyses in the midship cargo hold region.